0x80/convert-codebase-casing/README.md

 This transform was designed to make the file-casing change trivial.

+# Known issues

+- [ ] Should not transform variables in Next.js page files
+- [ ] Misses dynamic imports

 # Usage

 Without installing any dependencies, you can execute the transform from the root